 Now that I've created this recipe, I doubt I'll ever go back to making stromboli the old fashioned way.
 These roll ups are perfect for a party, and they're filling enough to count as a meal.

-They come together really quickly if you use store bought pizza dough.
-Of course, if you want to make your own dough, you’re welcome to, but I’m all about easy shortcuts.
+This recipe comes together really quickly if you use store bought pizza dough.
+Of course, if you want to make your own dough, you're welcome to, but I'm all about easy shortcuts.

 Just roll out the dough, layer on the toppings, roll it, slice it, bake it, and you're done!